-Compared to flashy Emirati neighbours like Dubai and Abu Dhabi, the capital of Oman is a breath of fresh, sea air.
+Compared to flashy Emirati neighbours like Dubai Dropdown content and Abu Dhabi, the capital of Oman Dropdown content is a breath of fresh, sea air.
 Muscat is famous for dazzling souks and superb seafood, but its terrain brings the biggest thrills.
 This port city on the Gulf of Oman is backed by the arid Hajar mountains, meaning you can trek deserts at dawn, spot dolphins at sundown, and enjoy plenty of effusive Omani hospitality in between.
-Here are ten reasons to make time for Muscat.
+Here are ten reasons to make time for Muscat Dropdown content.

 Swords and daggers are fundamental to Oman’s heritage, even enjoying pride of place on the national flag.
 Only Oman’s well-to-do wear the khanjar (traditional dagger) these days, but the craftsmanship remains revered.
 See an array of historic weaponry at the Bait Al Zubair Museum, from pearl-embossed straight swords to beauteous blades inscribed with koranic verses.

 While grilled meats, hummus and flatbreads are heaped onto many a restaurant table, Muscat is primarily a city of seafood lovers.
 The stand-out dish is kingfish curry, chunks of gamey fish simmered in a broth of coconut, turmeric, ginger and garlic, but fish is usually scooped out of the sea and freshly grilled.
 Feast on catch of the day with a view of bobbing yachts at the marina’s Blue Marlin restaurant.
 Even the most ravenous travellers will be satisfied by platters heaped with grilled tuna, prawns, kingfish and a whopping lobster.